 Probably.
 Everything has been tested in multiple DAWs, but try the demo first to make sure.
-Expecially if you're using an obscure DAW.
+Expecially if you're running a MIDI plugin or using an obscure DAW.

 Fresh installs, demos, and updates all use the same installer file.
 You can download the latest versions of your plugins in your user area.